techidaily/site-ios-pokemon-go/source/_posts/what-legendaries-are-in-pokemon-platinum-on-apple-iphone-12-pro-drfone-by-drfone-virtual-ios.md

 <span class="atpl-alsoreadstyle">Also read:</span>
 <div><ul>
-<li><a href="https://facebook-video-recording.techidaily.com/new-revolutionize-video-files-with-instant-fb-to-mp4-and-hd-upgrade/"><u>[New] Revolutionize Video Files with Instant FB to MP4 & HD Upgrade</u></a></li>
-<li><a href="https://snapchat-videos.techidaily.com/new-securing-your-snapchat-memories-mobile-recording-tips-for-2024/"><u>[New] Securing Your Snapchat Memories Mobile Recording Tips for 2024</u></a></li>
-<li><a href="https://fox-links.techidaily.com/new-significant-top-5-flexible-video-recorders-list-for-2024/"><u>[New] Significant Top 5 Flexible Video Recorders List for 2024</u></a></li>
+<li><a href="https://some-techniques.techidaily.com/new-how-to-enhance-your-photos-with-titled-content-win-11/"><u>[New] How to Enhance Your Photos with Titled Content (Win 11)</u></a></li>
+<li><a href="https://youtube-blog.techidaily.com/t-youtube-tunes-to-mp3s-online-and-offline-options/"><u>Direct YouTube Tunes to MP3s Online & Offline Options!</u></a></li>
+<li><a href="https://win-advanced.techidaily.com/effective-techniques-for-capturing-facetime-conversations-on-your-device/"><u>Effective Techniques for Capturing FaceTime Conversations on Your Device</u></a></li>
-<li><a href="https://ios-pokemon-go.techidaily.com/4-solution-to-get-rid-of-pokemon-fail-to-detect-location-on-apple-iphone-x-drfone-by-drfone-virtual-ios/"><u>4 solution to get rid of pokemon fail to detect location On Apple iPhone X | Dr.fone</u></a></li>
+<li><a href="https://ios-pokemon-go.techidaily.com/here-are-different-ways-to-find-pokemon-go-trainer-codes-to-add-to-your-account-on-apple-iphone-se-2022-drfone-by-drfone-virtual-ios/"><u>Here are Different Ways to Find Pokemon Go Trainer Codes to Add to Your Account On Apple iPhone SE (2022) | Dr.fone</u></a></li>
+<li><a href="https://ios-pokemon-go.techidaily.com/how-do-you-get-sun-stone-evolutions-in-pokemon-for-apple-iphone-se-2022-drfone-by-drfone-virtual-ios/"><u>How Do You Get Sun Stone Evolutions in Pokémon For Apple iPhone SE (2022)? | Dr.fone</u></a></li>
-<li><a href="https://ios-pokemon-go.techidaily.com/full-guide-to-catch-100-iv-pokemon-using-a-map-on-apple-iphone-12-pro-drfone-by-drfone-virtual-ios/"><u>Full Guide to Catch 100 IV Pokémon Using a Map On Apple iPhone 12 Pro | Dr.fone</u></a></li>
+<li><a href="https://ios-pokemon-go.techidaily.com/in-2024-how-and-where-to-find-a-shiny-stone-pokemon-for-apple-iphone-x-drfone-by-drfone-virtual-ios/"><u>In 2024, How and Where to Find a Shiny Stone Pokémon For Apple iPhone X? | Dr.fone</u></a></li>
-<li><a href="https://ios-pokemon-go.techidaily.com/in-2024-4-solution-to-get-rid-of-pokemon-fail-to-detect-location-on-apple-iphone-xr-drfone-by-drfone-virtual-ios/"><u>In 2024, 4 solution to get rid of pokemon fail to detect location On Apple iPhone XR | Dr.fone</u></a></li>
+<li><a href="https://ios-pokemon-go.techidaily.com/in-2024-how-can-i-get-more-stardust-in-pokemon-go-on-apple-iphone-15-drfone-by-drfone-virtual-ios/"><u>In 2024, How can I get more stardust in pokemon go On Apple iPhone 15? | Dr.fone</u></a></li>
+<li><a href="https://review-topics.techidaily.com/in-2024-how-to-change-your-vivo-x100-pro-location-on-twitter-drfone-by-drfone-virtual-android/"><u>In 2024, How to Change your Vivo X100 Pro Location on Twitter | Dr.fone</u></a></li>
-<li><a href="https://ios-pokemon-go.techidaily.com/in-2024-how-can-i-catch-the-regional-pokemon-without-traveling-on-apple-iphone-xs-drfone-by-drfone-virtual-ios/"><u>In 2024, How Can I Catch the Regional Pokémon without Traveling On Apple iPhone XS | Dr.fone</u></a></li>
+<li><a href="https://ios-pokemon-go.techidaily.com/in-2024-how-to-enter-the-ispoofer-discord-server-on-apple-iphone-12-pro-max-drfone-by-drfone-virtual-ios/"><u>In 2024, How to enter the iSpoofer discord server On Apple iPhone 12 Pro Max | Dr.fone</u></a></li>
+<li><a href="https://change-location.techidaily.com/in-2024-ipogo-will-be-the-new-ispoofer-on-vivo-x-fold-2-drfone-by-drfone-virtual-android/"><u>In 2024, iPogo will be the new iSpoofer On Vivo X Fold 2? | Dr.fone</u></a></li>
+<li><a href="https://extra-skills.techidaily.com/in-2024-live-yt-sessions-on-phone-for-newbies-without-a-million-viewers/"><u>In 2024, Live YT Sessions on Phone for Newbies without a Million Viewers</u></a></li>
-<li><a href="https://iphone-unlock.techidaily.com/in-2024-how-do-you-remove-restricted-mode-on-apple-iphone-12-pro-max-drfone-by-drfone-ios/"><u>In 2024, How Do You Remove Restricted Mode on Apple iPhone 12 Pro Max | Dr.fone</u></a></li>
+<li><a href="https://ios-pokemon-go.techidaily.com/in-2024-planning-to-use-a-pokemon-go-joystick-on-apple-iphone-12-pro-drfone-by-drfone-virtual-ios/"><u>In 2024, Planning to Use a Pokemon Go Joystick on Apple iPhone 12 Pro? | Dr.fone</u></a></li>
-<li><a href="https://activate-lock.techidaily.com/in-2024-the-10-best-tools-to-bypass-icloud-activation-lock-on-apple-iphone-15-plus-you-should-try-out-by-drfone-ios/"><u>In 2024, The 10 Best Tools to Bypass iCloud Activation Lock On Apple iPhone 15 Plus You Should Try Out</u></a></li>
+<li><a href="https://ios-pokemon-go.techidaily.com/in-2024-pokemon-go-cooldown-chart-on-apple-iphone-15-pro-max-drfone-by-drfone-virtual-ios/"><u>In 2024, Pokémon Go Cooldown Chart On Apple iPhone 15 Pro Max | Dr.fone</u></a></li>
-<li><a href="https://youtube-clips.techidaily.com/rapid-fire-guide-to-successful-double-exposures/"><u>Rapid-Fire Guide to Successful Double Exposures</u></a></li>
-<li><a href="https://win-web3.techidaily.com/resolving-vsphere-manager-server-message-block-smb-issues-a-guide-for-vcenter-67-and-7/"><u>Resolving vSphere Manager Server Message Block (SMB) Issues: A Guide for vCenter 6.7 and 7</u></a></li>
-<li><a href="https://sim-unlock.techidaily.com/sim-unlock-nubia-red-magic-8s-proplus-phones-without-code-2-ways-to-remove-android-sim-lock-by-drfone-android/"><u>Sim Unlock Nubia Red Magic 8S Pro+ Phones without Code 2 Ways to Remove Android Sim Lock</u></a></li>
-<li><a href="https://technical-tips.techidaily.com/the-best-video-editors-a-selection-of-the-top-5-for-your-projects/"><u>The Best Video Editors: A Selection of the Top 5 for Your Projects</u></a></li>
+<li><a href="https://apple-account.techidaily.com/in-2024-tips-and-tricks-for-apple-id-locked-issue-from-iphone-6-by-drfone-ios/"><u>In 2024, Tips and Tricks for Apple ID Locked Issue From iPhone 6</u></a></li>
+<li><a href="https://novels-ebooks.techidaily.com/96476509-9780880507738-meditation-for-busy-people/"><u>Meditation for Busy People | Free Book</u></a></li>
+<li><a href="https://win-forum.techidaily.com/the-quintessential-social-networks-exploring-facebooks-reach-twitters-conversations-instagrams-visuals-and-youtubes-videos/"><u>The Quintessential Social Networks: Exploring Facebook's Reach, Twitter's Conversations, Instagram's Visuals & YouTube's Videos</u></a></li>
+<li><a href="https://techtrends.techidaily.com/troubleshooting-the-missing-or-not-found-msvcr100dll-error-on-your-pc/"><u>Troubleshooting the 'Missing' Or 'Not Found' MSVCR100.DLL Error on Your PC</u></a></li>
+<li><a href="https://ios-pokemon-go.techidaily.com/why-does-the-pokemon-go-battle-league-not-available-on-apple-iphone-11-pro-max-drfone-by-drfone-virtual-ios/"><u>Why does the pokemon go battle league not available On Apple iPhone 11 Pro Max | Dr.fone</u></a></li>
+<li><a href="https://ios-pokemon-go.techidaily.com/why-does-the-pokemon-go-battle-league-not-available-on-apple-iphone-6s-plus-drfone-by-drfone-virtual-ios/"><u>Why does the pokemon go battle league not available On Apple iPhone 6s Plus | Dr.fone</u></a></li>
 </ul></div>